idris-lang/Idris-dev/docs/proofs/interactive.rst

 Idris supports interactive theorem proving via elaborator reflection.

-:ref:'elaborator-reflection' is also used to convert high-level Idris code into the core language and for customising the language.
+:ref:`elaborator-reflection` is also used to convert high-level Idris code into the core language and for customising the language.
 Here we show how to use it to interactively construct proofs.